-He is a co-author of Company Law (2nd ed, 2008) (Foreword: Justice Michael Kirby).
-His recent research on "Enemy Aliens in the First World War: Legal and Constitutional Issues" will shortly be published in Security, Dissent and the Limits of Toleration in War and Peace: Canadian State Trials Vol IV, 1914-1939 (University of Toronto Press, 2015).
+He is an author of Equitable damages (2004) (Foreword: Sir Robert Megarry) and a co-author of Company Law (2nd ed, 2008) (Foreword: Justice Michael Kirby).
+His recent research on 'Enemy Aliens in the First World War: Legal and Constitutional Issues' was published in Barry Wright, Sir Eric Tucker and Susan Binnie (eds), Security, Dissent and the Limits of Toleration in War and Peace: Canadian State Trials Vol IV, 1914 - 1939 (University of Toronto Press, 2015), pp 71-96.

 Professor McDermott was a junior Counsel to Sir Maurice Byers QC for the Thayorre People in the Wik case.
-Professor McDermott was the Senior Legal Officer (1982-1988) and later the Principal Legal Officer (1988-1991) of the Queensland Law Reform Commission.
-He is a former Deputy Chairman of the Queensland Law Reform Commission (1996-1998).
-Professor McDermott is a Senior Member of the Administrative Appeals Tribunal and formerly served on the Queensland Civil and Administrative Tribunal.
-He has been a Member of the South Queensland Regional Community Corrections Board (2002-2006).
+Professor McDermott was the Senior Legal Officer (1982 -1988) and later the Principal Legal Officer (1988 - 1991) of the Queensland Law Reform Commission.
+He is a former Deputy Chairman of the Commission (1996 - 1998).
+Professor McDermott serves on the Administrative Appeals Tribunal and formerly served on the Queensland Civil and Administrative Tribunal.
+He has been a Member of the South Queensland Regional Community Corrections Board (2002 - 2006).